 In Clinical Placement 5, ITA can be completed in W6 due to the OSCE being held in W7 In the final Clinical Placement 12 (Subject MEDI72-503) all WBA are due end of W5

-- For assistance with Osler contact: osler@bond.edu.au - For assistance with WBA contact: Med-assessment@bond.edu.au - Full details of all WBA requirements are located on iLearn.
+- 1. For assistance with Osler contact: osler@bond.edu.au - 2.
+For assistance with WBA contact: Med-assessment@bond.edu.au - 3.
+For full details of all WBA requirements, read the WBA booklet located on iLearn.